 Lassie

-Easter Food is often both fat and salty.
-Too much fat can lead to pancreatitis which can manifest itself through abdominal pain and vomiting.
-Too much salt can poison your dog or cat.
+Easter foods are often rich and salty.
+Too much fat can lead to pancreatitis, causing tummy pain and vomiting.
+Excessive salt can poison your dog or cat.

-Much of the Easter Food contains onions, you can find it in everything from herring pickles to meatballs.
-All types of onions contain allicin, which is dangerous for dogs and cats and can cause severe anemia, which can, for example, manifest itself as fatigue, vomiting, and cramps.
+Many Easter dishes contain onions – from pickled herring to meatballs.
+All types of onions contain allicin, which is dangerous for dogs and cats and can cause severe anaemia, showing as fatigue, vomiting, and cramps.

-What would Easter be without Easter eggs?
-In these eggs, we find everything from chocolate to nuts, a delicacy for us humans but a danger for our four-legged friends.
+What’s Easter without chocolate eggs?
+Filled with everything from chocolate to nuts, they're a delight for us but a danger for our pets.

 • Chocolate - contains theobromine which is toxic to both dogs and cats.
 The darker the chocolate, the higher the content of theobromine it contains, and the more dangerous the chocolate is for your dog.